 You may have realized the strong connection between smart cities and GIS technology.
 Let’s talk about how they are related.
 The smart city is the information and digital transformation of the city.
 And, its basic engineering logic is to map the physical and social space of the city to the information space.
 The information gives freedom to discover problems, analyze them, propose solutions.
 And then help researchers return to the physical and social space to solve urban issues.
 And, GIS is the technical science of using locational data to inform decision making.

 GIS developers collect locational data from any IoT sensor or smart phone communication.
 Imagine, traffic light locations having dynamic timing on green light duration depending on current traffic flow.
 In this case, a stadium event could trigger longer green light durations for traffic coming into specific stadium routes.
 This would improve gas mileage, reduce pollution, and reduce traffic waits.
 Utilizing GIS will be the inevitable development route for smart city applications like this.

 The future of smart cities

 To sum up, the construction of smart cities is still developing and has great potential.
 And, the jobs offered by future smart cities will require more young high-tech talent with GIS skills.
 Smart cities may use more emerging technologies in the future, such as artificial intelligence, drones, social media, and remote working.
-If you are interested in working with future tech applications, then learning GIS and signing up for a GIS bootcamp could allow you to become a GIS developer that helps design smart cities.
+If you are interested in working with future tech applications, then learning GIS and signing up for a GIS certificate online could allow you to become a GIS developer that helps design smart cities.